 We also bring visiting teachers over from the UK to run specialist workshops in different fields to give our students a wider variety of dance experience.

-We took part in the Tapathon in 2016 and are dancing again in 2019.
+We took part in the Tapathon in 2016, 2019 and 2021.
 This event raises money for Children In Need by aiming to break the world record for the most dancers tapping at the same time across the UK.
 We will be taking part again in 2023!

 Our dancers regularly perform at Arts Sunday events on open air stages in town.
 This gives our students another opportunity to perform their concert and festival routines to help continue to develop their performance and improve self-confidence.